 There are a mix of raised wooden platforms and dirt tent pads on the Berg Lake trail.
 When you make a reservation, you reserve which campground you will be staying in, but you don’t reserve any particular site.
 If you get to the campground earlier in the day you’ll have a choice of empty sites.
-And FYI: you must have stay only in the campgrounds you have reserved or you will be taking up a spot that someone else has reserved and the rangers will ask you to leave.
+And FYI: you must stay only in the campgrounds you have reserved or you will be taking up a spot that someone else has reserved.
+The rangers will check and ask you to leave.

 Food Storage Lockers